kavia-common/cooking-to-do-list-manager-1-10/app_frontend/README.md

 ### `npm start`

-Runs the app in development mode.\
+Runs the app in development mode.

+Port selection:
+- By default, the dev server will use the `REACT_APP_PORT` environment variable if set.
+- If `REACT_APP_PORT` is not set, it will default to port `3010` (chosen to avoid conflicts with 3000–3009).
+- To force port 3000 explicitly, set `REACT_APP_PORT=3000` in your `.env`.
+- Example:
+  - `REACT_APP_PORT=3000 npm start` -> runs on http://localhost:3000
+  - `REACT_APP_PORT=3010 npm start` -> runs on http://localhost:3010

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:PORT to view it in your browser.

 ### `npm test`